Mexican Wedding Cookies (Polvorones de Nuez)

 Notes

-This recipe is also published in Muy Bueno Fiestas.
+- Cookbook Feature: This recipe is also featured in my cookbook Muy Bueno Fiestas.

 Photography: Jenna Sparks